wordofwarning/wordofwarning.org/current/2013-domestic/bannon/index.md

 Dates: Saturday 16 + Sunday 17 November 2013, 2pm-4pm + 5pm-7pm
 Venue: Cooper House, Camelford Close, Manchester, M15 6DX
 Appointments can be booked online via: [WeGotTickets](http://www.wegottickets.com/wordofwarning)
 Appointments can be reserved over the phone: 07581 299 439
+After your encounter, donations are invited.

 ####More
 *Exposure* is the beginning of an investigation into how we look, how we are looked at and if we can ever really be seen.
 This intimate one-to-one performance is a tender and tentative look into autobiography, asking how fully we can reveal ourselves — to ourselves, to another, with another.